mines-csci400/f21b-syllabus/README.md

 would be expected at a future full-time position.
 The general rule of thumb is:
 **_informal_ is okay, but _disrespectful_ is not**.

+- The instructor prefers to be addressed as "Sumner".
 - It is vital that you do your best to participate in the class, and communicate with the instructor(s) about any course-related difficulties you are facing.

 Plagiarism/cheating is NOT acceptable, and will be met with the maximum available penalty.